ra7n1k/ra7n1k.github.io/en/items-banned-transactions.md

 lang: en
 ---

 Here is a list of items that are prohibited from being bought or sold between players within the server.
-Please note, however, that this may be updated at any time.
+However, please note that this may be updated at any time.
-Also, please trade items not listed here according to [Item Transaction Price](/items-transaction-price).
+Also, please trade items not listed here according to [Items Transaction Price](/items-transaction-price).
-*Items on this list may not be bartered or bartered.
-They must be given away for free or bought and sold in the Admin Shop.
+*Items on this list are also prohibited from bartering.
+Provide it for free or buy and sell it in the Admin Shop.

 ## Ores
-All ores except coal [^1], raw stones, refined items, blocks and processed items [^2]
+All ores except coal [^1], rough stones, refined items, blocks and processed items [^2]
-[^1]: Includes nether quartz and ancient debris
+[^1]: Includes nether quartz and ancient debris.
 [^2]: Including equipment

 ## Rare
-- Turtle eggs
+- turtle eggs
 - Coral (alive or dead)
-- Blue Ice
+- blue ice
 - Crying Obsidian
-- Heart of the Ocean
+- ocean heart
 - Conduit
 - Nether Star
 - Beacon
 - End Crystal
 - Dragon Breath
 - Totem of Immortality
-- Skull
+- skull

 ## Special
-- Bundle
+- bundle
-- Book of Knowledge
+- book of knowledge
 - Bedrock
 - Spawn Egg
-- Spawner
+- spawner
-- Uncraftable potion
+- Uncraftable potions
-- Uncraftable enchantment book
+- Uncraftable Enchanted Book
-- End Gateway
+- End gateway
-- Command block (includes all types and minecarts)
+- Command blocks (including all types and minecarts)
-- Structure Block
+- Structure block
 - Structure Void
-- Barrier Block
+- Barrier block